 Install SmartNetMonitor for Client from the CD-ROM labeled "Printer Drivers and Utilities".
-For more information about how to install, see Printer Reference 1.
+For more information about how to install, see the Setup Guide.

 After the installation is complete, configure the printer port with SmartNetMonitor for Client.
-See p.39 "Setting Up the Printer Driver".
+See p.31 "Setting Up the Printer Driver".

 The following procedure allows you to delete the printer port.
-If you want to delete the port which is currently used in Windows, switch the port to another such as "FILE", and then delete it.
+If you want to delete the port which is currently used in Windows, switch the port to another such as "FILE", then delete it.
 For more information about SmartNetMonitor for Client, see SmartNetMonitor for Client Help.

-1 From the [Printers and Faxes] window, click the icon of the printer which uses SmartNetMonitor for Client to print.
+1 From the [Printers] window, click the icon of the printer which uses Smart-NetMonitor for Client to print.
 On the [File] menu, click [Properties].